 Unemployment Insurance Taxes

-The taxes employers pay into the unemployment funds stem from stipulations of the Federal Unemployment Tax Act (FUTA) and the State Unemployment Tax Act (SUTA).
-FUTA tax amounts to 6% of the first $7,000 an employee earns and allows the employers who pay their state unemployment taxes on time to reduce this liability to 0.6% of the $7,000 wage, which means that FUTA may ideally amount to $42 per year.
+Employers’ contributions to unemployment funds derive from the Federal Unemployment Tax Act (FUTA) and the State Unemployment Tax Act (SUTA).
+FUTA taxes equate to 6% of an employee’s first $7,000 in earnings.
+However, timely state unemployment tax payments can reduce this to 0.6% of the $7,000, resulting in an ideal $42 annual FUTA cost.

 Key Components of an Unemployment Insurance Compliance Strategy